THE ULTIMATE, ONE-STOP-SHOP GUIDE FOR YOUR INTENTIONAL ELOPEMENT IN THE NORTH GEORGIA MOUNTAINS.

 The spring has a lot of variability in weather (rain, and temperature), but has many beautiful wildflowers and lush new foliage growth!

 The fall is a really popular time here in Appalachia because of the colors of the trees, and the crispness of the air.
 It’s also one of our driest seasons, so you won’t run into as many rain showers.
 As a result, it’s CROWDED.
 Many folks choose this time of year to elope at venues or visit to take part in all the festivities Appalachia offers during this time of year.
-Even though most resources claim that fall is the best time to get married, privacy can be an issue during this season, and I want you to have the best experience possible!
+Even though most resources claim that you should choose fall to get married in Georgia, privacy can often be an issue during this season!

 Privacy on your elopement day can be difficult to gauge, but with an experienced elopement photographer, you’ll be able to plan around the crowds!
 The whole point of having an elopement day all about the two of you is the privacy that allows you to be 100% yourselves in a place that you love.